 MARKET REPORT: Although painted eye French Fashion dolls tend to sell for less than glass-eye dolls, there are some exceptions.
 Notably, these are very early dolls such as Huret or others from the early 1860s.

 An all-original outfit adds to the value of the doll.
 Another generalization is that French fashion dolls in regional costumes sell for less than those in city or "town" costumes.
-However, this does not always hold true where luxurious fabrics are used and outfit construction is of fine quality.Continue to 4 of 27 below.
+However, this does not always hold true where luxurious fabrics are used, and outfit construction is of excellent quality.Continue to 4 of 27 below.

 04 of 27